Airbnb bans house parties worldwide, citing virus mandates

 Airbnb said it also plans to expand a hotline for neighbors to report unauthorized parties.

-Airbnb — which has more than 7 million listings — offers hundreds of homes that can accommodate 16 people.
+Airbnb says around 2% of the 7 million properties listed on its site can accommodate 16 or more people.
 There are at least 53 in London, 277 in Beijing, 170 in New York and 116 in Los Angeles, according to the company’s website.

-Twelve-year-old Airbnb has been trying to shed its couch-surfing image and appeal to more types of travelers ahead of its initial public offering, which could happen later this year.
+Twelve-year-old Airbnb has been trying to shed its couch-surfing image and appeal to more types of travelers ahead of its initial public offering.
 Last year it announced an effort to verify all of its properties, for example.

+Airbnb filed preliminary paperwork for a stock offering with the U.S. Securities and Exchange Commission on Wednesday.
+The initial public offering could take place later this year.

 The company also said it wants to make sure it’s complying with public health mandates.
 Los Angeles County has a ban on gatherings of people from different households, for example.